 - School staff standing for election to parliament

-- Collective agreements – a list of all the current collective agreements for staff at state and state-integrated schools.
+- Collective agreements – a list of all the current collective agreements for staff at state and state-integrated schools and kindergartens.

 - Collective agreement dates – when bargaining can start and the collective agreements expire.

-- Individual employment agreements – all the current individual employment agreements for staff at state and state-integrated schools.
+- Individual employment agreements – all the current individual employment agreements for staff at state and state-integrated schools and kindergartens.

 - Fixed term agreements – the criteria for allowing an employment agreement to end on a specific date.